×

 Wave mode is a two-step preparation mode.

-Taking UVs (sales units) from their storage unit to prepare an order.
+Retrieving the UVs (sales units) from their storage unit to prepare an order.

 Serial Shipping Container Code.